int19h/jbomohi/dict/cfilyfacki/comments.md

 tells you that every time you want to create a new word.
 The lowest scoring form for this is not “cfilyfacki” but “{cfifa'i}”.

+## 2014-02-26T14:27:06Z — gleki (comment 1005, on definition 53109, in reply to 1004)

+Re: Not lowest scoring lujvo

+Wuzzy wrote:
+> Jbovlaste only should have the lowest scoring form of a lujvo.
+Jbovlaste
+> tells you that every time you want to create a new word.
+The lowest
+> scoring form for this is not “cfilyfacki” but “{cfifa'i}”.

+You've downvoted a lot of words but how many times you entered alternative solutions?